 Chiyangwa is the founder and chairman of Native Investments Africa Group.
 The company has various subsidiaries in the property, manufacturing, construction, hospitality, travel and tourism industries.
 Such companies include ZECO Holdings, Pinnacle Holdings and Tsivo Holdings.

 Affirmative Action Group

-Chiyangwa together with people like Peter Pamire were the brains behind the formation of a local black empowerment lobby group called Affirmative Action Group.
+Chiyangwa together with Peter Pamire were the brains behind the formation of a local black empowerment lobby group called Affirmative Action Group.
 The group was very vocal for the empowerment of black people in Zimbabwe and allocation of significant economic space to indigenous black people.
 There have been allegations of looting on members of the AAG as well as enriching themselves at the expense of the masses.
 Chiyangwa was also captured on video giving his own version of events pertaining to the background of AAG.

 In late 2004, it was reported by Zimbabwean state television that Chiyangwa had been arrested on charges of obstructing the course of justice by trying to prevent the arrest of two ENG Capital directors Nyasha Watyoka and Gilbert Muponda accused of defrauding investors of billions of dollars (60 billion Zimbabwean dollars, which was equivalent to about US $73 million at the official rate.
 The official rate was known to be unrealistic - See Zimbabwe Hyperinflation)